The Wild, the Innocent & the E Street Shuffle

-The Wild, the Innocent & the E Street Shuffle is the second studio album by American rock singer-songwriter Bruce Springsteen.
-It was recorded by Springsteen with the E Street Band at 914 Sound Studios, Blauvelt, New York, and released on November 5, 1973, by Columbia Records.
+The Wild, the Innocent & the E Street Shuffle is the second studio album by the American rock singer-songwriter Bruce Springsteen.
+It was recorded by Springsteen with the E Street Band at 914 Sound Studios in Blauvelt, New York, and released on November 5, 1973, through Columbia Records.
 It includes the song "Rosalita (Come Out Tonight)", the band's most-used set-closing song through 1985.

-As with Springsteen's first album released earlier in the year, The Wild, the Innocent & the E Street Shuffle was well-received critically but had little commercial success at the time, nationally.
-Locally, though, the album sold well, was played regularly on Northeast AOR stations, and did make Springsteen a local phenomenon.
-Once Springsteen achieved nationwide popularity with Born to Run, several selections from this album became popular FM radio airplay and concert favorites.
+As with Springsteen's debut album released earlier in the year, Greetings from Asbury Park, N.J., The Wild, the Innocent & the E Street Shuffle was well-received critically but had little commercial success at the time.
+Locally, though, the album sold well, was played regularly on Northeast album-oriented rock stations and made Springsteen a local phenomenon.
+Once Springsteen achieved nationwide popularity with his subsequent album Born to Run (1975), several selections from this album became popular FM radio airplay and concert favorites.
 On November 7, 2009, Springsteen and the E Street Band played the album in its entirety for the first time during a concert at Madison Square Garden.
-In the 2020 updated version of Rolling Stone's 500 Greatest Albums of All Time, the album was ranked at number 345.
+In Rolling Stones 2020 edition of its "The 500 Greatest Albums of All Time" list, the album was ranked at number 345.